myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-21T02:56:01.543Z
+>
+> No, at least now we have to copy from the menu!

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-21T02:51:10.968Z
+>
+> You can try it from this menu on deck.blue :)

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-21T02:48:02.208Z
+>
+> deck.blue now supports the ability to copy the text of a post!
+You can find `Copy text` from the post menu on deck.blue.

+Browser functionality doesn't properly copy shortened URLs or inline links, but deck.blue's copy function allows you to copy text without breaking these links :)

+cc: @deck.blue

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-20T05:19:03.231Z
 >
 > You can use deck.blue if you are searching the TweetDeck alternative for Bluesky :)